Walk Before You Dance: High-fidelity and Editable Dance Synthesis via Generative Masked Motion Prior: Introduction

 \section{Introduction}

-Music-conditioned dance motion generation has recently garnered great attention owing to the intuitive rhythmic structure and semantic richness that music can offer in guiding human motion \cite{zhuang2022music2dance,siyao2022bailando,li2023finedance, li2024lodge, tseng2023edge}.
-This task finds broad applications in choreography, animation, virtual and augmented reality, and robotics.
-The existing approaches still struggles to generate realistic, natural and physically plausible 3D dance motions that reflect the dance genre, while aligning with music cues, such as rhythm, beat, and tempo.
+Music-conditioned dance motion generation has recently garnered significant attention due to the intuitive rhythmic structure and semantic richness that music provides in guiding human motion.
+This field has broad applications in choreography, animation, virtual and augmented reality, and robotics.
+However, existing approaches \cite{zhuang2022music2dance,siyao2022bailando,li2023finedance, li2024lodge, tseng2023edge} still struggle to generate realistic, natural, and physically plausible 3D dance motions that not only reflect a specific dance genre, but also align precisely with musical cues such as rhythm, beat, and tempo.

-In particular, the state-of-the-art dance generation models fall into two categories: autoregressive model and motion-space diffusion model.
-Autoregressive models like Bailando \cite{siyao2022bailando} use GPT-like next-token prediction to enhance rhythmic consistency while maintaining diversity.
-However, their sequential nature often causes misalignment between beats and movements.
-The diffusion-based models such as FineDance, Lodge, and EDGE \cite{li2023finedance, li2024lodge, tseng2023edge} improve dance-music alignment but struggle with generating high-fidelity dance motions.
-What is more important, existing methods do not support multimodal dance editing that retouches dance sequence with a variety of guidance signals, such as new genre classes, specific action instructions, different music pieces, and targeted pose constraints.
-This limitation is significant because iterative refinement and prototyping are essential to fine-tuning choreographic ideas and fostering original dance creation.